vijme/880railsapp/README.md

 880railsapp
 ===========

-This is for project webserver side
+This is for project webserver side.
+Using ails web server communicate to sencha app and rails views with postgre database